This post covers how to get discounted tickets to Kensington Palace.

 - Large bags

-If you need somewhere to store your luggage or other items, we know where you can store your bags while you’re at Kensington.
+They do not have left-luggage or bag storage.
+If you need somewhere to leave your luggage or other items, you can store your bags here.

 Is photography permitted?

-Although you are allowed to bring cameras and take photographs of the common spaces/entryway of the Palace, no photography is permitted in the special exhibits.
+You are allowed to bring cameras and take photographs of the common spaces and entrances of the palace.

 EXHIBITS AND TOURS